hakspiel/esp8266_weatherstation/README.md

   - Calculate Dew Point
   - Sent automatic Status Information via Pushingbox
   - Automatically select WiFi with best signal strenght

+      Pinning of your NodeMCU pins where your sensors are connected:
+- D1    //Connect Speed Sensor (Wind Sensor)
+- D2    //Connect Pulse Sensor (Energy Sensor)
+- D4    // this Connects DHT22 to NodeMCU Pin D4
+- D5    //defines the i2C Clock Pin on D5
+- D6    //defines the i2C Data Pin on D6
+- D7    //this is PWM input for MHZ19-B Co2 Sensor to NodeMCU Pin D7
+- D8    // this Connects MAXIM DS18B20 to NodeMCU Pin D8

 You will need the following Arduino Libraries:
 - ESP8266WiFi.h